caleb15/docs-v2/content/telegraf/v1.16/guides/using_http.md

     parent: Guides
 ---

-This example walks through using the Telegraf HTTP input plugin to collect live metrics on Citi Bike stations in New York City.
-Live station data is available in JSON format from [NYC OpenData](https://data.cityofnewyork.us/NYC-BigApps/Citi-Bike-Live-Station-Feed-JSON-/p94q-8hxh).
+This example walks through using the Telegraf HTTP input plugin to collect metrics on Citi Bike stations in New York City.
+Station data is available in JSON format [here](https://gist.githubusercontent.com/caleb15/dddc22420e7ea27a8a54258687eb578f/raw/070d1362c7186b6b290d735107d0a6cd6020733e/citibike.json).
+If you want real live data you can check out the link [here](https://gbfs.citibikenyc.com/gbfs/en/station_status.json) but the guide may be out of date compared to the live data.

 For the following example to work, configure [`influxdb` output plugin](/telegraf/v1.15/plugins/#influxdb).
 This plugin is what allows Telegraf to write the metrics to your InfluxDB.